anuraagkn/VOC-Detection-Instrument/README.md

 ```
 Sets the start and stop frequenies for an automated experiment to 1,000Hz and 10,000Hz respectively.

-A full list of commands is available at: (Coming Soon)
+A full list of commands is available at [here](https://github.com/anuraagkn/VOC-Detection-Instrument/blob/master/COMMANDS.md).
-A document detailing the available commands is available [here](https://github.com/anuraagkn/VOC-Detection-Instrument/blob/master/COMMANDS.md).

 ## Built With